IsmailsGit/AWS-Module/Notes.md

 # AWS Networking
 ## Amazon VPC(Virtual Private Cloud)

 A VPC is like your own private network in the cloud where you can isolate and control your resources and control who has access to it, also where and how traffic flows.
+You can have multiple VPCs in each AWS region.

 #### Understanding CIDR - IPv4
 Classless Inter-Domain Routing - A method for allocating IP addresses